Ukraine travel blog | About Ukraine in English

 Climbing Hoverla - the highest mountain in Ukraine, photo 6

-Two paths lead from the base to the top – one is more gentle, with a total length of 4.3 km, the other is steeper (3.7 km).
-Starting trekking from the Zaroslyak base, it will not be difficult even for untrained tourists to climb Hoverla in the summer season.
+Two trails lead from the foot of the mountain to the summit: one is more gradual, with a total length of 4.3 km, and the other is steeper (3.7 km).
+Starting from the foot of Zaroslyak, even unprepared hikers will have no trouble climbing Hoverla in the summer.

 Climbing Hoverla - the highest mountain in Ukraine, photo 7